sdvdxl/influxdb.com/content/blog/2015/10/19/influxdb_week_in_review.md

 ### [Smarsh](http://www.smarsh.com/)

 Smarsh uses InfluxDB as a swap in replacement for graphite for storing system, networking, application metrics.
-Smarsh also leverages telegraf as a local state check for system and services for its alerting infrastructure.
+Smarsh also leverages Telegraf as a local state check for system and services for its alerting infrastructure.
 What did Smarsh find compelling about InfluxDB?
 The ease of deploying, a simple HTTP API, and the ability to perform statistical analysis on measurements.
 Plus, Telegraf being a drop in replacement for diamond that can be easily wrapped around other tooling mechanisms.

 ![Row44](/img/blog/row44_logo.png)